top of page

 • 4 min read

-A bride in a white gown at sunset on a Canterbury beach, a stunning example of Christchurch wedding photography
+Christchurch wedding photographer and videographer Kiwi Moments Media captures a bride in an elegant white gown at sunset on a Canterbury beach, a stunning example of candid Christchurch wedding photography and cinematic videography

 A breathtaking golden hour moment on a Canterbury beach.
 Christchurch wedding photographer Kiwi Moments Media